clessn/clessnverse/README.md

 - [hublot](https://github.com/clessn/hublotr), to access clHub
 - [clessnhub](https://github.com/clessn/hublotr), to access clessn hub

-## Developement

-To access functions under developement, you may go look at the branch `v1`.
-Here's how:

-### On GitHub

-1. See the `master` button a bit up left, right under the `<> Code` button?
-Click on it.
-2. You are now able to switch from branch to branch on **GitHub**.
-3. This allows you to **look** at the code and copy the desired content.

-### On your terminal

-1. After cloning the repository, you'll see the master branch on your computer.
-2. To change branches in your terminal, enter:
-    - `git branch` to see where you are
-    - `git checkout V1` to switch to the desired branch
-3. Branch `V1`.

 ## Issues and suggestions

 You can submit bugs or suggestions in the Issues tab of this repo.
 To facilitate problem solving, please include a [minimal reproducible example](https://reprex.tidyverse.org/articles/reprex-dos-and-donts.html) of the issue.